How to Use Facebook Live for Tourism Brands

-- Show an interesting process in your business, such as wine or cheese making, feeding animals or any other interesting activities in your brand.
+- Show an interesting process in your business, such as wine or cheese making, feeding animals or any other interesting activities in your tourism experience.

 - Behind the scenes.
 Take people for a tour of your tourism experience or a specific location which they otherwise wouldn’t be able to see.

-- Feature an expert staff member such as an animal keeper, chef, pilot or tour boat captain and encourage them to share their expertise live and encourage questions from the live viewers.
+- Feature an expert staff member such as an animal keeper, chef, pilot, wine maker, business owner or tour boat captain and encourage them to share their expertise live and encourage questions from the live viewers.

 - Share the unexpected.
 Experiencing something amazing, like a beautiful sunset, sunrise, unique weather event or special wildlife encounter?
 “Go live” and allow your Facebook community to experience it alongside you.